Cesky Terrier History/Origin

 Cesky Terriers exhibit a soft bluish-gray coat ranging from silver to dark charcoal, with puppies initially being all black and gradually lightening in color over the first few years.
 Since the Cesky coat doesn’t shed dirt like some harder coats do, they have an advantage.
 Their soft coat can be trimmed with clippers.
 This eliminates the need for hand-stripped grooming to remove dead hairs.

 Regular maintenance also involves tail trimming and dental hygiene to ensure overall well-being.
 Their coat maintenance includes weekly brushing and hand-stripping sessions every six to eight weeks.
+Additionally, leash training your dog is essential for safe and enjoyable walks, helping them develop good behavior in public spaces.

 You might want to consider adopting from Cesky Terrier rescue organizations, where you can provide a loving home to a dog in need.